NVIDIA GeForce GTX 285M SLI vs NVIDIA GeForce GTX 285M

 Since there are two GTX 285M cards active in SLI, the electrical current consumption and exhumed heat are about twice as much as what a single GTX 285M can produce.
 Due to the large power and cooling requirements, this SLI combination can only be found in large DTR laptops (like the Alienware M17x).

-NVIDIA GeForce GTX 285M► remove
+NVIDIA GeForce GTX 285M► remove from comparison

 The NVIDIA GeForce GTX 285M is a high-end graphic card of the 200M series based on the G92b core and most similar to the Desktop GeForce 9800 GTX+.
 Therefore the 285M cannot be directly compared to the Desktop GTX 285.
 The chip is produced in a 55nm fabrication process, which is a step up from the 65nm process of the GTX 9800M.
 Its 128 pipelines are all enabled as well, as opposed to only 112 pipelines of the GTX 9800M.
 Compared to the GTX 280M, the GTX 285M features a slightly higher clock speed and is therefore only marginally faster (3-6% on average).